rsk07/StoreManager/README.md

 # StoreManager
-    A self-service store offering a wide variety of products organised into various categories.
-The categories have some sub-categories which in turn have items within them.
-Various discounting strategies are also offered by the store.
-If a customer buys some items we have to print the bill.
+    A self-service store capable of auto-generating final billing receipts with the applied discounts on store items.
+    The store offers a wide variety of products organized into various categories/sub-categories.